TeamGloomy/TeamGloomy.github.io/pages/mydoc/mydoc_gtr_connected_wifi.md

 8266wifi.espResetPin = B.10
 ```

-If using TMC22XX drivers (thats either the TMC2208 or TMC2209), the following line must also be added to the board.txt file
+If using TMC22XX drivers (thats either the TMC2208, TMC2209, TMC2225 or TMC2226), the following line must also be added to the board.txt file
 ```
 stepper.numSmartDrivers = X
 ```
 Where X is the number of drivers fitted.
 The drivers must be continuous and start at unit 0.
-So, for the SKR board, if you have say 3 TMC2208s and 1 other driver, the 2208s must be in slots 0, 1, 2 and the remainiong driver in slot 3 or 4.
+So, for the GTR board, if you have say 3 TMC2208s and 1 other driver, the 2208s must be in slots 0, 1, 2 and the remainiong driver in slot 3 or 4.
 You can use RRF to assign any of those slots to an axis/extruder.

 {% include warning.html content="The GTR sensorless homing jumpers don't do anything so if you don't want to use sensorless homing and use normal endstops, you will have to remove the diag pin from your drivers - [Evidence](https://github.com/bigtreetech/BIGTREETECH-GTR-V1.0/issues/12)" %}